I am an English teacher:

-Get in touch and I will send you a link to a Google Doc where teachers of different subjects can share CLIL materials they create.
-Share resources you use to make every CLIL teacher’s life a little easier.
+From the STEM Ginger Education website, there is a link to a Google Doc where teachers of different subjects, can share CLIL materials they create.
+Share resources you make or find to make every CLIL teacher’s life a little easier.

 Don’t worry about using your L1 when need be – the important things are learning and, as much as possible, enjoying the learning.
 If a child is stressed because they don’t understand the English, they won’t learn anything, so translate and encourage them to learn and use words to begin with.
 Check out ‘Tips for implementing CLIL’ in my blog ‘CLIL: The good, the bad and the not so ugly’ for some ideas.

 Definitely!
 The more teachers can work together with their students, the more effective and enjoyable the learning will be.
 An art teacher can work on the presentation of the project; a maths teacher could work with interpreting statistics gathered.
 There are so many options – be creative and inclusive!

 I am a primary school teacher: